-The MD with Distinction in Medical Humanities provides UT Health Science Center at San Antonio medical students with the opportunity to spend part of their medical school career exploring the interdisciplinary program offerings of the Center for Medical Humanities & Ethics (CMHE).
+The MD with Distinction in Medical Humanities & Ethics provides UT Health San Antonio medical students with the opportunity to spend part of their medical school career exploring the Center for Medical Humanities & Ethics' program offerings (CMHE).
 The interdisciplinary nature of this Distinction will expose students to novel career options while enabling them to develop a strong record in both academics and community outreach that will be well regarded by residency selection committees.

-- Students will pick one of four “concentrations” based on the four areas of focus within the CMHE – Community Service Learning, Global Health, Medical Ethics, or Arts & Humanities.
+- Students will pick one area of focus from the four disciplines within the CMHE – Arts & Humanities, Community Service Learning (CSL), Global Health, and Medical Ethics.

-- In addition to the core requirements, students will complete a Capstone Project based on their selected track (details below).
+- In addition to the core requirements, students will complete a Capstone Project based on their selected discipline.

-- Students must have a project mentor who is a faculty at UTHSCSA and does work related to the selected concentration.
+- Students must have a project mentor who is a faculty at UTHSA and does work related to the selected area.

 180 hours must be dedicated to activities fulfilling core requirements.
-All hours must be logged by student.
+All hours must be logged by student on the Core Requirement Log Sheet.
 These hours may be filled in the following ways:

 Volunteer Service – A minimum of 40 hours of volunteer service